Aarti Bajaj

 Aarti Bajaj (born 10 February 1973) is an Indian film editor who predominantly works in Hindi cinema.
-She has won several awards for her work.
-She has edited critically acclaimed movies such as Jab We Met, Black Friday and others.
-Aarti Bajaj is known for her ability to bring out the emotional depth of the characters and the story through her editing.
+Known for her award–winning work on critically acclaimed films such as Black Friday, she is best known for her frequent collaborations with filmmakers Anurag Kashyap and Imtiaz Ali.

 Career

-Aarti Bajaj began editing with Anurag Kashyap's unreleased film Paanch.
+Bajaj began her editing career with Anurag Kashyap's unreleased film Paanch.
 She followed it with his controversial and acclaimed film Black Friday for which she was nominated for a Star Screen Award in 2008.
 She has also edited Reema Kagti's Honeymoon Travels Pvt.
-Ltd., Imtiaz Ali's Jab We Met, Rockstar, Tamasha, Highway and Rajkumar Gupta's Aamir, for which she was nominated for her second Star Screen Award.
+Ltd., Rajkumar Gupta's Aamir, for which she was nominated for her second Star Screen Award, and all of Imtiaz Ali's films beginning with Jab We Met.
 Later, she edited Kashyap's Dev.D, Gulaal, Ugly, Raman Raghav 2.0, Mukkabaaz, Sacred Games and Manmarziyaan.
-An article on The Hindu describes her as "one of those rare new-age film editors who lets the narrative breathe, supremely confident of her pacing."